-Resul State Monitor state in OpenNMS
+Resul t Monitor state in OpenNMS Horizon 6 non-recoverable DOWN

-t description Horizon

-6 non-recoverable DOWN

 You'll need to know the maximum number of possible logical disks you have in your environment.
 For example: If you have 3 RAID arrays, you need for each logical disk array a service poller.